 The human body is a marvel by all definitions.
-For all functions to work properly, overall health must be kept in check.
+The whole body works unified, in complete harmony.
+If one function comprises, it affects several other functions.
 If you develop vitamin D and Vitamin B12 deficiency together, you need to pay instant attention to fix the issue.

-It is not a big and irreversible problem but ensures when you learn about vitamin D and Vitamin B12 deficiency together, work instantly to reverse the deficiency.
+It is not a big and irreversible problem.
+But, if you learn that you have vitamin D and Vitamin B12 deficiency together, it is best to work instantly to reverse the deficiency.

 To understand how vitamin D and Vitamin B12 deficiency together impact your body, let’s try to understand each.